bem-archive/bem-tools/MIGRATION.md

 ## New `make.js` file format

 In bem-tools 1.0.0 make file has a new format.
 It now should export a function which receives `make` variable explicitly.
-Makefile is split up int several sections.
+Makefile is split up into several sections.
 Old setup code should be performed in `nodes` section.

 This example make file: